 The legislation (courtesy of Paul Wellstone and Pete Domenici) also mandates that if out-of-network benefits are offered for hospital and surgery expenses, the same must be provided for MH and SUD coverage.
 If treatment (or payment for treatment that was performed) is denied, then the reason for that action must be made available to the beneficiary or participant.
 This action must be transparent, and be made available in a timely manner.
 Discriminatory practices can no longer be utilized, and the legislation applies to both Seniors, and persons under age 65.
 Originally, the legislation applied only to Group plans, but that feature was amended.

 Typically, a request in writing for additional information must receive a response within 14-30 days.
 If not received, additional actions can be taken.
 Also, since better employer compliance monitoring has begun, equal cost-sharing and providing easier access to psychiatrists should become more routine, rather than the exception.
 This is especially helpful to patients that move to a different state and begin to utilize a new specialist.

 The law also applies to both private and public sector companies.
 Both state and federal authorities have enforcement capabilities to ensure parity of coverage.
 There was also a similar law passed in 1996 which is simply amended by the more recent legislation.
 These statutes apply to both subsidized and unsubsidized Marketplace plans, so household income does not impact the legislation.
 Policies that are not subject to ERISA guidelines (non-government contracts) still must meet disclosure requirements.
 MHPAEA requirements do not apply to self-insured private employers and non-governmental plans with 50 or fewer employees.

 The IRS, Department of Labor, and Department of Health and Human Resources, are all involved in compliance.
 Each state insurance commission also has jurisdiction in many circumstances.
 These regulations apply to plans provided by employers with more than 50 employees.
 However, it is possible that workers classified as "part-time" may not be eligible for specific medical plans offered to "full-time" employees.
 NOTE: Quantitative and non-quantitative treatment limitations have slight variations.

 Some regulations do not apply to smaller employers or policies that are privately purchased.
-This MHPAEA fact sheet provides additional more detailed information.
+The MHPAEA fact sheet provides additional more detailed information.
 Also, the impact on Medicaid and Medicare is a bit murky, since additional rulings and regulations are expected to provide more specific guidelines.
-Also, although Medicaid expansion does not directly impact benefits, with more Americans covered, possible changes may be made between now and 2018, as more states expand Medicaid eligibility requirements.
+Also, although Medicaid expansion does not directly impact benefits, with more Americans covered, possible changes may be made between now and 2021, as more states expand Medicaid eligibility requirements.
 If the Affordable Care Act (ACA) Legislation is ever changed or repealed, additional changes can be expected.

 If you submit a claim that is denied, or you feel that your current coverage is unfairly imposing restrictions on benefits you feel should be covered, you do have recourse.
 In many instances, decisions are reversed and/or restitution is paid.
 The process can be long and tedious, but partial or full reimbursement is possible.